 If you’ve never explored a Herpaquarium, the Louisville Zoo is a great place to learn all about alligators, snakes, chameleons, Gila monsters, and much more.
 Don’t skip Lorikeet Landing, where you can feed the adorable and colorful birds nectar for a small fee.

-3. Wander Around NuLu
+3. Wander NuLu

 NuLu is one of Louisville’s hottest parts of town.
 This trendy address has boutique shopping, incredible murals, and fantastic restaurants.
 My favorite stores to find some great buys are Six Sisters Boutique, Revelry Boutique + Gallery, and Mahonia.